apacheignite/documentation/web-console/demo-mode.md

 In this mode, three server and one client nodes will be started.
 Several caches will be created and populated with data.
 To evaluate:
  * Click  on `Queries` tab on the Ignite Web Console top menu.
  * `SQL Demo` notebook with preconfigured queries will open.
- * You can execute any SQL queries, on the demo database, for tables: `Country, Department, Employee, Parking, Car`.
+ * You can execute SQL queries, on the demo database, for tables: `Country, Department, Employee, Parking, Car`.

 **Example**
  Enter the following SQL statement: